MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

 The [Spring Messaging Azure Event Hubs](https://mvnrepository.com/artifact/com.azure.spring/spring-messaging-azure-eventhubs) module provides support for [Spring Messaging](https://docs.spring.io/spring-boot/docs/current/reference/html/messaging.html) framework with Event Hubs.

-If you're using Spring Messaging Azure Event Hubs, then you can use below features:
+If you're using Spring Messaging Azure Event Hubs, then you can use the following features:

-- **EventHubsTemplate**: Send messages to an Event Hubs asynchronously and synchronously.
+- `EventHubsTemplate`: Send messages to an Event Hubs asynchronously and synchronously.
-- **@EventHubsListener**: Mark a method to be the target of an Event Hubs message listener on the destination.
+- `@EventHubsListener`: Mark a method to be the target of an Event Hubs message listener on the destination.

-This guide demonstrates how to use Spring Messaging Azure Event Hubs to send messages to and receive messages from Event Hubs.
+This guide shows you how to use Spring Messaging Azure Event Hubs to send messages to and receive messages from Event Hubs.

 ### Add dependencies